 What is a grant?

-Grants may be given out by the federal government, state governments, colleges and universities, or any private organization that has money to give to college students.
+Grants, like scholarships, are a type of financial aid.
+Grant money is primarily given by the federal government, state governments, colleges and universities, nonprofit organizations, or any private organization that has money to give to college students.

-Most grants are need-based, meaning you'll usually have to provide financial information about yourself and your parents or guardians in order to qualify.
-There’s good news and bad news about that.
+Unlike scholarships, most grant programs are need-based, not merit-based.
+In order to qualify for grants, you'll usually have to provide financial information about yourself and your parents or guardians.

 What is a scholarship?